ajh3/sn-theme-minimal/README.md

 For Standard Notes (https://standardnotes.org/)

-This theme is nearly the same as the default/blank theme, but widens the skinny scroll bars and toggles off the editor resizing feature, which frequently gets in the way of the scroll bars.
+This theme is nearly the same as the default/blank theme, but widens the scroll bars.
+Helpful for people who want to do that, as well as anyone who wants to toy with customizing a barebones SN theme.

 Tested on Ubuntu 18.04